Tag: Delphi history

 The Anthemion shape found on a pottery, Delphi Museum

-The Tholos of Delphi with three reconstructed columns and the ruins of cella with a staircase.
-The building was destroyed in fire in the 1st century B.C.
+The Tholos of Delphi with three reconstructed columns and the ruins of Cella with a staircase.
+The building was destroyed in a fire in the 1st century B.C.
 It was partly restored in 1938.

 The Tholos observed from the Temple of Apollo

 “Polychromy” means “many colors” in Greek.
-There are traces of colors left on some ancient Greek sculptures that show cinnabar red, yellow ochre, carbon-based black, and blue pigments.
+There are traces of colors left on some ancient Greek sculptures showing cinnabar red, yellow ochre, carbon-based black, and blue pigments.

 “Kunsthistorische Bilderbogen”, Verlag E. A. Seemann, Leipzig.
 Picture is in the public domain.